Note: You need to be logged into your UCLA email to be able to access and submit through our form.

 Submission Criteria: Aleph publishes scholarship that persuasively extends or revises the existing research in its subject area.
 Successful papers clearly articulate their arguments and support them with evidence.
 Aleph does not publish previously published material.

 Submission Format: Manuscripts should be no longer than 20 pages (excluding notes, graphs, pictures, and works cited) and include an abstract (a summary of the paper’s essential material) of 125 to 175 words, supplemented by five keywords (search words other researchers can use to find the submission’s main topics).
-All submissions should use their discipline’s standard citation conventions (e.g. APA, MLA, Chicago) and convert any footnotes to endnotes.
+All submissions should use their discipline’s standard citation conventions (e.g. APA, Chicago) and convert any footnotes to endnotes.
 Manuscripts must be in Microsoft Word files, be double-spaced, use 12-point Times New Roman font, include a works cited page, and provide a page number in the upper right corner of each page.
 Lastly, all the components of each submission (e.g. title page, works cited, etc.) should be included in a single Microsoft Word document.

 Multiple Submissions: Although Aleph will only publish one submission per author in each of its editions, authors may submit up to three essays or studies in addition to a maximum of two reviews each quarter.